mendhak/GPT2-Custom-Model-Tutorial/README.md

+Repository to support [a tutorial](https://towardsdatascience.com/train-gpt-2-in-your-own-language-fc6ad4d60171) on using GPT-2 to train your own model.

 ## Setup

 [Set up TensorFlow](https://www.tensorflow.org/install/pip#linux) by following the Step-by-step instructions, not the quick ones.
 Include steps to test the NVIDIA GPU and the fix for Ubuntu 22.04.